JimSeker/opengl/README.md

 <b>OpenGL30Cube</b> is Cube that spins and uses touchlistener to move up/down left/right.

 <b>OpenGL30CubeTextureView</b> is the same renderer as OpenGL30Cube, except this uses a TextureView instead of surfaceView.
-The TextureView has to setup all the openGL stuff, which takes a chunk of code todo.
+The TextureView has to setup all the openGL stuff, which takes a chunk of code to do.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.